magz000/SharedPark/README.md

 # SharedPark

-Server not working(I dont have access to the server)
+Server not working(I dont have access to the server anymore)

 Used library
 - Sugar ORM